Fliplet/fliplet-cli/docs/Data-Source-Hooks.md

 # Data Source Hooks

-Data Source hooks allow your app's backend to perform certain operations such as **sending emails** or **push notifications** when certain conditions occurr, e.g. inserting or updating a Data Source Entry.
+Data Source hooks allow your app's backend to perform certain operations such as **sending emails** or **push notifications** when certain conditions occur, e.g. inserting or updating a Data Source Entry.

 **Please note**: hooks do not run when data is inserted or saved via the "App data" section in **Fliplet Studio**.